Mayerthorpe tragedy: Roszko's return

-After he fled the farm, Roszko phoned Shawn Hennessey, who worked in Barrhead and who subsequently admitted that he was associated with Roszko in the grow-op.
+After he fled the farm, Roszko phoned Shawn Hennessey, who worked in Barrhead and who subsequently admitted that he was associated with Roszko's grow-op.
 Roszko wanted to hide his truck on Hennessey's property.
-Hennessey refused, but he contacted his brother-in-law, Dennis Cheeseman, for help in dealing with Roszko.
-Roszko went to Hennessey's farm.
-Hennessey and Cheeseman arrived there separately.
+Hennessey refused, and contacted his brother-in-law, Dennis Cheeseman, for help dealing with Roszko.
+Roszko went to Hennessey's farm, and Hennessey and Cheeseman arrived there separately.

-Roszko was armed with a Beretta hand-gun, and asked for a Winchester rifle that he knew that Hennessey had been given by Hennessey's grandfather.
-Hennessey got the rifle, chambered in .300 Winchester Magnum, along with ammunition.
-He wiped it down.
-Cheeseman got a pillow case and some gloves.
-He put on the gloves, then put the rifle in the pillowcase and gave it to Roszko.
+Roszko was armed with a Beretta handgun, and asked for a Winchester rifle that he knew Hennessey's grandfather had given him.
+Hennessey got the rifle, chambered in .300 Winchester Magnum, along with ammunition, and wiped it down.
+Cheeseman got a pillowcase and some gloves, put on the gloves, then put the rifle in the pillowcase and gave it to Roszko.
 It was clear to all there that Roszko was enraged at the police.
-He said he was going to go back to his farm to burn down the quonset, with the evidence of the chop shop and grow op.
+He said he was going to go back to his farm to burn down the quonset, with the evidence of the chop shop and grow-op.
 He had decided to hide the truck at his aunt's home, and asked Hennessey and Cheeseman to follow him there, then drive him to his own farm.
 They agreed to do so.
-His aunt's house was 38.5 km from Roszko's own farm.
+His aunt's house was 38.5 km from Roszko's farm.

 After parking his truck at his aunt's house, Roszko got into the car driven by Hennessey, who drove him back to the area of Roszko's farm.
 On the way, Roszko continued to rant about the RCMP, saying he would get even with them.
 Cheeseman later said Roszko's ranting was "devil talk".

 Roszko directed them to drive past the road leading to his own farm and go on to the next one.
 They could see the lights of the police cars at Roszko's farm.
 Sometime between 1:00 am and 3:00 am on March 3, 2005, Hennessey and Cheeseman dropped Roszko off.
 He pulled heavy socks over his boots, presumably to hide his tracks in the snow.
 He grabbed the Hennessey rifle and set off towards his farm and the police.

 As they were driving away, Cheeseman suggested to Hennessey that they call police.
-Hennessey disagreed, and no call was made.
+He disagreed, and no call was made.